GPurgatorio/Master-Computer-Science-ICT/README.md

 ## Memory Hierarchy
-Tiering is a technology that categorizes data to choose different type of storage media to reduce the total storage cost.
-Tiered storage policies place the most frequently accessed data on the highest performing storage.
+**Tiering** is a technology that categorizes data to choose different type of storage media to reduce the total storage cost.
+Tiered storage policies place the **most frequently accessed data on the highest performing storage**.
 Rarely accessed data goes on low-performance, cheaper storage.

 **Caches**:
 - CPU Registries